 Arrange a supply and/or clothing swap for parents at your kids’ school, or at your church or some other group you’re affiliated with.
 This is especially convenient for schools that require uniforms, as frequently a kid will wear a uniform for just one year before needing a new one.
 These events not only save you money and give new life to things people aren’t using, they can stimulate deeper connections with your community.
 Preparing for school can be stressful for families, but turning that preparation into an opportunity for socializing can make it a little more fun.

-Do some research to find the lowest prices on big ticket items like graphing calculators, computers, or specialized attire.
+Do some research to find the lowest prices on pricier items like graphing calculators, computers, or specialized attire.
 Compare prices at big box stores online, get on mailing lists for updates on sales or coupons, and use coupon and cash back apps to keep abreast of deals at stores that carry the things your kids need and earn money with what you spend.

 You can find tons of used sports equipment on websites like Craigslist, LetGo, Facebook Marketplace, and Play It Again Sports, which also has brick-and-mortar stores in some cities.
 Decathlon is a sporting equipment store that offers beginner-level equipment for much cheaper than the more specialized or high end items professionals or more experienced sportsmen use.